-We all know that breathing effectively is an important part of exercise.
+We all know that breathing effectively is an important part of any exercise we do.
 The need to breathe effectively and efficiently is very important for good beep test performance.

 I regularly talk with people about beep test training and discuss ways to go about improving beep test scores.
 One of the most common concerns I hear from people is the issue of breathing.